 The October 18, 2026 cruise on the Norwegian Jade departs from Incheon (seoul).
 South Korea.
-On this 11 Night Asia: Osaka Nagoya Sakaiminato & Hakodate (Seoul To Tokyo) sailing, the ship will visit a total of 10 different cruise port destinations, including its departure port.
+On this 11 Night Asia: Osaka Nagoya Sakaiminato & Hakodate (Seoul To Tokyo) sailing, the ship will visit a total of 10 cruise port destinations, including its departure port.
 The Norwegian Jade sets sail on Sunday, Oct 18th and returns on Thursday, Oct 29th.

 Use the buttons below to toggle between cabin types.